waleedahmed0710/makeitwave.com/docs/data/docs/software/dev_guide/source/miscellaneous.rst

 Assignment
 ~~~~~~~~~~~~~~~~~

 Neither this Agreement, nor the obligations of either party, may be transferred or assigned by either party without the prior written consent of the other party.
-Notwithstanding the foregoing, Distributor may subcontract End User Support or other services related to the Products.
+Notwithstanding the foregoing, Distributor may subcontract End-User Support or other services related to the Products.

 Waiver
 ~~~~~~~~~~~~~~~~~